 - ECN101: Introductory Macroeconomics

 - One of the following: BIO140: Humans and Their Environment, SOA110: The Sociological Imagination or SOA130: Anthropology: Interpreting Cultural Differences

 - Two of the following: ENG205: Contemporary Global Literature, HIS265: Modern Global History or POL240: Comparative Politics

-In addition, students take at least four courses to form a concentration related to one of the five critical concerns of mercy (immigration, the environment, violence, racism and gendered injustice) or some other aspect of socioeconomic inequality.
+In addition, students form a concentration related to one of the five critical concerns of mercy (immigration, the environment, violence, racism and gendered injustice) or some other aspect of socioeconomic inequality.
 Concentrations should be designed by the end of sophomore year and before the semester of study abroad.